VectorInstitute/aieng-template-blog/README.md

-AI Engineering article template
+AI Engineering blog template
 ===============================

-Welcome to the AI Engineering article template!
+Welcome to the AI Engineering blog template!
 This template is designed to help you write blog posts for AI Engineering projects.
 It is based on the [Distill.pub](https://distill.pub) format, which is a great way to write articles that are both beautiful and interactive.
 Some helpful links to provide context on